tyboe2013/KisiwaDesertScript/README.md

 ##### Your VM Name or Number
    - This is only for Telegram notification if you have multiple VM's to know which VM found a Luma
    - Set the Name your VM is called, needs to be inside the "", for example `vm = "TemBot VM Nr 3"`

+##### Keep all Tems
+   - Set this to '1' if you wish to keep all Tems instead of releasing it

 ## How-To